ConesaLab/MORE/README.md

 Currently the easiest option for installing the package is to use the devtools R package:

     install.packages("devtools")
-    devtools::install_bitbucket("ConesaLab/more")
+    devtools::install_github("ConesaLab/MORE")

-Before doing that it might be necessary to install the required dependencies:
+Before installation, it might be necessary to install the required dependencies:

 * pbapply
 * glmnet